I thought that it would be fun to do a little About Us blog post to let you know all about our cats!

 She has a skinny little tail with a black tip that she flicks around excitedly when we get up from a chair (she's very food motivated).
 She loves bird and squirrel watching and will yell at them all day.
 She loves her squeaky mouse wand toy and will play with it for hours.

 Well, that's the background of all of the cats that we've adopted over the years!
 At the time of this blog, we have 4 cats.
-Neko- the black and white cat AKA the drama king.
-Diana- the black cat AKA the majestic queen.
-Zazu- the orange and white cat AKA the ACTUAL king.
-And Rosie the brown tabby AKA the princess.
+Neko- our eldest, black and white cat.
+Diana- the black majestic cat.
+Zazu- the orange and white momma's boy.
+Rosie- the brown tabby sweetheart.

 We don't plan on adding another cat to our family after the loss of Bean and current health issues that we have to attend to of our current cats but like you saw before in the stories above, I've said that and adopted another one anyway!